SnowyMouse/invader/README.md

                                FLAC, higher levels result in better sizes but longer compression time, clamping from 0.0 to 0.8 (FLAC 0 to FLAC 8).
-Default: 1.0 -P --fs-path                 Use a filesystem path for the data.
+Default: 1.0 -P --fs-path                 Use a filesystem path for the data or tag.
   -r --sample-rate <Hz>        Set the sample rate in Hz.
 Halo supports 22050
                                and 44100.
 By default, this is determined based on the input audio.